-A cascading filter allows you to select values from each level of a hierarchy on separate dropdown lists.
+A cascading filter allows you to select values from each level of a hierarchy from separate dropdown lists.
 The options in each dropdown are filtered based on what was selected in the previous dropdown.

 In order to take advantage of separate dropdowns for each hierarchy level, you need to be using a hierarchy with multiple levels.
 These can be created from the main menu to use if needed, or may have been added already to a data cube or OLAP cube.

 2. Setting up the cascading filter

 Add the multi-level hierarchy and other data you want to see in a metric set on a dashboard or other view.

 Connect the filter to your hierarchy.

 Select Bikes on the first level dropdown (Product Category level).

 Click on the second level dropdown.
 The values listed should belong to the value that was previously selected (Bikes).
 Select Mountain Bikes.

 Click on the third level dropdown.
 The values listed should again belong to previous value (Mountain Bikes).
 Select Mountain-100 Black, 42.

 - Hide Token Menu: If this option is selected, the triangular token menu button will not be displayed.